 The public good of the state means little to the partisan and ideologue, though they may appropriate its language.
 The former seeks to win state power for the party as an end in itself, and to distribute public resources as spoils to party functionaries and supporters; the latter sees the public power as the instrument for realizing some utopian ideological program.
 Virtually all modern Western ideologies look forward to the eventual extinction or drastic curtailment of the state, whose legitimacy they recognize to the extent that it prepares the conditions of its own extinction.
 The second the party loses control of the state, or actions are taken by the state that do not conform to ideological precept, this provisional legitimacy is categorically withdrawn, and the state decried as despotism.
 The partisans and ideologues then do whatever is in their power to obstruct and manipulate the workings of government by legal and extra-legal means.

 Further, all these ideologies, since they are substantively embodied in the single-issue advocacy group and party the same way the nation is in the personality of the state, are prone to see civic unity as a problem to be overcome.
 Ideologies see civic unity as an intrinsically asymmetric and oppressive equilibrium of social forces obtained through state violence and false consciousness induced by state propaganda.
-Victory, therefore, must be prefaced by a seizure of the state, and the use the public power to expel those opposition forces which had previously occupied it.
+Victory, therefore, must be prefaced by a seizure of the state and the use of the public power to expel those opposition forces which had previously occupied it.
 This reasoning runs through Marx’s dictatorship of the proletariat, right-populist rhetoric against urban elites, and progressive intersectionalism.

 Social identity devolves downwards into particular segments, with the formation of group identities based on the shared political interests of individual members, which are articulated in terms of oppression and freedom.
 These groupings embody their unity in dedicated advocacy groups which pursue the interests of their constituents under the banner of a struggle for justice against putative oppressors in out-group segments.
 These identities, then, are always defined against some other segment identified as the enemy in a struggle in which one gains only at the other’s expense.